-Does MSHA Allow Mine Operators to Provide Part 46 Training Online?
+Does MSHA Allow Mine Operators to Provide Part 46 and Part 48 Training Online?

 Yes.
 Here’s what 46.4(d) says (note that “computer-based instruction” is explicitly OK’ed):

-For more specific information about using an LMS and eLearning courses for your online mining safety training and MSHA compliance needs, including the ability to administer “real-world” training such as classroom training and field-based training, download the free guide below.
+For a LOT more information about MSHA, Parts 46 and 48, and online training solutions for MSHA compliance, including online training courses but also the ability to administer “real-world” training such as classroom training and field-based training, download the free guide to MSHA Training Requirements and Online Training Solutions below.